-- 18. There will be three or more exhibitors in each class.
+- 17. There will be three or more exhibitors in each class.
 Classes may be combined to complete the class.
-This will be at the discretion of the Superintendent. - 19.
-Exhibitors will get two calls before class is closed, participant will be disqualified if not in the arena. - 20.
+This will be at the discretion of the Superintendent. - 18.
+Exhibitors will get two calls before class is closed, participant will be disqualified if not in the arena. - 19.
 Youth exhibitors showing an animal must do so without the aid of an adult. - a) Youth exhibitors are expected to fit and tend to their animals. - b) 4-H members may be assisted by others (members, parent, leader) when safety is a concern.

 - c) Assistance is defined as a learning situation where the helper is teaching the member a technique in fitting, showing, tack fitting and techniques. - d) When a participant needs assistance, they may receive help with tack and additional help with the horse prior to entering the arena.
-Including: assistance with the saddle, bridle and tack. - 21.
-4-H and FFA members are the only mounted riders allowed during the show. - 22.
-ATTIRE: This attire shall apply to exhibitors in all halter and performance classes. - a) 4-H members shall wear appropriate attire including: hat, boots, long sleeved shirt or blouse with full length pants or member will be disqualified. - FFA members shall wear appropriate attire including long sleeve white shirt, hat, and FFA emblem or jacket. - c) Riders must wear smooth soled boots.
-Thick rubber soled and lace- ups will not be allowed. - 23.
-APPOINTMENTS: The use of spurs, chaps or similar gear and the carrying of a rope or riata are optional. - 24.
-Correct appointments are required in all English Classes. - 25.
+Including: assistance with the saddle, bridle and tack. - 20.
+4-H and FFA members are the only mounted riders allowed during the show. - 21.
+ATTIRE: This attire shall apply to exhibitors in all halter and performance classes. - a) 4-H members shall wear appropriate attire including: hat, boots, long sleeved shirt or blouse with full length pants or member will be disqualified. - b) FFA members shall wear appropriate attire including long sleeve white shirt, hat, and FFA emblem or jacket. - c) Riders must wear smooth soled boots.
+Thick rubber soled and lace-ups will not be allowed. - 22.
+APPOINTMENTS: The use of spurs, chaps or similar gear and the carrying of a rope or riata are optional. - 23.
+Correct appointments are required in all English Classes. - 24.
 Proper equipment must be used in all performance classes.
 The judge may inspect equipment as riders enter the class and allow exhibitor to correct equipment prior to the start of class judging.
-Lack of required appointments will be a cause for disqualification. - 26.
-The use of protective boots and tie downs are allowed in the Speed Event Classes. - 27.
-Protective boots are also allowed in the Working Cow Horse and Reining Classes. - 28.
-Please refer to WU Manual for detailed requirements. - 29.
+Lack of required appointments will be a cause for disqualification. - 25.
+Please refer to WU Manual for detailed requirements. - 26.
 All performance and showmanship classes will be divided by age.
-Effective as of January 1 of the current year: - Cloverbuds (5-7 years of age) - Juniors (8-10 years of age) - Intermediate (11-13 years of age) - Senior (14-18 years of age)

-4-H (19+ years of age) NOT allowed FFA (21+ years of age) NOT allowed
+Effective as of January 1 of the current year: - Cloverbuds (5-7 years of age) - Juniors (8-10 years of age) - Intermediate (11-13 years of age) - Senior (14-18 years of age) - 4-H (19+ years of age) NOT allowed FFA (21+ years of age) NOT allowed

-- 30. Unsportsmanlike conduct from the exhibitor and/or parent will forfeit premiums, disqualification from the event and will be dismissed from the fairgrounds immediately. - 31.
-Reminder Riding double or bareback will not be permitted. - 32.
-State Fair Youth Horse Show entries will be at the discretion of the Horse Committee and 4-H Educator. - 33.
-STALLS: Stalls are available first come first serve. - 34.
-Exhibitors must provide their own feed. - 35.
-Exhibitors are expected to prepare and clean stalls before departure.
+- 27. Unsportsmanlike conduct from the exhibitor and/or parent will forfeit premiums, disqualification from the event and will be dismissed from the fairgrounds immediately. - 28.
+Reminder Riding double or bareback will not be permitted. - 29.
+State Fair Youth Horse Show entries will be at the discretion of the Horse Committee and 4-H Educator. - 30.
+STALLS: Stalls are available first come first serve. - 31.
+Exhibitors must provide their own feed.
+32. Exhibitors are expected to prepare and clean stalls before departure.